bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 84°
-- Partly Cloudy
+- Windy and Overcast
-- 55% humidity
+- 58% humidity
 - 18 mph wind
-- 58% cloud cover
+- 88% cloud cover
 - 47 AQI 🟩
-- 0.34 inches of rain expected in the next 48 hours
+- 0.38 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>